microsoft/MixedRealityToolkit/XTools/README.md

 * Can also detect location in 3D space using built-in fiducial marker support

 ### Profiler
 Profiling and debugging an experience that spans multiple devices is challenging.
-So XTools provides an app that can connect to multiple XTools-enabled devices at once and aggregates their timings and debug output in a single place
+So HoloToolkit.Sharing provides an app that can connect to multiple devices at once and aggregates their timings and debug output in a single place

-## Terms of Use
-XTools is available for MS internal use.
-Separate LCA approval is required for the open source libraries used by XTools.
-If you'd like to release a product or service using XTools please contact [Joe van den Heuvel](mailto:jovan@microsoft.com).

 ## Supported Languages and Platforms
 * Win32, UWP, OSX